mittinatten/freesasa/doc/doxy_main.md

 @section CLI-Default Run using defaults

-In the following we will use the PDB structure 1UBQ as an example.
-To run a simple SASA calculation using default parameters, simply type:
+In the following we will use the RNA/protein complex PDB structure 3WBM as an example.
+It has four protein chains A, B, C and D, and two RNA strands X and Y. To run a simple SASA calculation using default parameters, simply type:

-    $ freesasa 1ubq.pdb
+    $ freesasa 3wbm.pdb

 This generates the following output

     PARAMETERS
-    input             : tests/data/1ubq.pdb
-    n_atoms           : 602
     algorithm         : Lee & Richards
     probe-radius      : 1.400
     n_thread          : 2
     n_slices_per_atom : 20

+    INPUT
+    input   : 3wbm.pdb
+    n_atoms : 3714

     RESULTS
-    Total   :    4804.06
+    Total   :   25190.77
-    Apolar  :    2299.84
+    Apolar  :   11552.38
-    Polar   :    2504.22
+    Polar   :   13638.39
+    CHAIN A :    3785.49
+    CHAIN B :    4342.33
+    CHAIN C :    3961.12
+    CHAIN D :    4904.30
+    CHAIN X :    4156.46
+    CHAIN Y :    4041.08

 The results are all in the unit Ångström-squared.